 Lynx has some limitations.
-First, it does not reduce the total execution time of a chain; rather, Lynx can return control to the application after the chain's first hop.
-The first hop is often fast: it commonly executes in the local datacenter and writes some internal metadata to a nearby datacenter (for disaster tolerance), which adds only milliseconds of delay.
-This low first-hop latency does not benefit all applications, but we believe that it helps many Web applications where users interact-for instance, by sending friendship requests, posting messages on walls, etc. These operations are well served by a chain whose first hop modifies the user's own data, while later hops modify other users' data in the background.
+First, it does not reduce the total execution time of the chain; rather, Lynx can return control to the application after the chain's first hop.
+This feature does not benefit all applications, but we believe that it helps many Web applications where users interact-for instance, by sending friendship requests, posting messages on walls, etc. These operations are well served by a chain whose first hop modifies the user's own data, while later hops modify other users' data in the background.
 The second limitation is that Lynx cannot execute all chains piecewise to attain low first-hop latency: the static analysis may force some chains to execute as distributed transactions.
-The third limitation is that Lynx does not guarantee external consistency or order-preserving serializability [32,54], but to compensate Lynx provides the guarantee of read-my-writes within a session [52].
+The third limitation is that Lynx does not guarantee external consistency or order-preserving serializability [35, 57], but to compensate Lynx provides useful chain ordering mechanisms.

-Using Lynx, we built three Web applications: an auction service ported from the RUBiS benchmark [1,7]; a Twitter-like microblogging service; and a Facebook-like social networking site.
+Using Lynx, we built three Web applications: an auction service ported from the RUBiS benchmark [1,10]; a Twitter-like microblogging service; and a Facebook-like social networking site.
 These applications were easy to build using Lynx's API, and they benefit from piecewise chains.
-Experiments running on three EC2 availability regions show that these applications achieve low latency with good throughput, and Lynx scales well with the number of servers.
+Experiments running on three EC2 availability regions show that these applications achieve low latency with good throughput.
+Lynx also scales well: as we increase the number of Lynx servers per datacenter from 1 to 8, chain throughput grows by more than 6 times.